bdacoscos/war-game/README.md

-WAR!
+## WAR!

+### The Pseudocode

-When page loads, “main” game screen is displayed.
+#### When page loads, “main” game screen is displayed.

   - Displays:
   - Title of game
   - Game play description
   - 2 decks of cards
   - DEAL button

-Player clicks DEAL button
+#### Player clicks DEAL button

   - Card counters display (start at 26 each)
 	- Two cards are “drawn”
     - Higher card between the two wins
 	- Message to display winner (or war!) appears below
 	- Total number of cards drawn (2 in this case) are added to winner’s card counter

-If a tie occurs, it’s WAR!
+#### If a tie occurs, it’s WAR!

   - DEAL button starts to pulse
 	- DEAL button is clicked
 		- 3 cards are drawn and displayed face-down
 		- 4th card is drawn and displayed facing up
 		- Higher card wins
 			- Total number of cards drawn are added to winner’s counter

-Double-War, Triple War… can occur
+#### Double-War, Triple War… can occur!

   - Cards can be drawn as long as a player has enough cards
-		- If player does not have enough cards to play WAR, can use last card available
+		- If player does not have enough cards to play War, both players play as many cards as the player with the least amount of cards has.

-When player loses all cards
+#### When player loses all cards
   - Opponent wins
 	- Winner display message appears
 	- Reset button appears (Play again?)

-******************

-// on click, play cards, determine winner or war, update vars, declare winner or war
-  // if winner: on next click, add all played cards to winner deck, deal cards
-  // if war: draw 4 cards, determine winner or war, update vars, declare winner or war
-    // if winner: on next click, add all played cards to winner deck, deal cards
-    // if war: draw 4 cards, determine winner or war, update vars, declare winner or war
-      // ...